Intensive 20 month course providing pre-registration training in dietetics for science graduates.

-This module uses formal teaching methods incorporating practical and skills based learning to prepare the students for placement and for a professional career.
+This module uses formal teaching methods incorporating practical and skills based learning to prepare the students for practice-based learning experiences and for a professional career.

 This module discusses nutrition through the life-cycle, nutritional assessment, the aetiology, prevention and dietary treatment of common nutrition related diseases and nutrition support.

 This module discusses the biochemical roles of the essential nutrients in metabolism, the possible aetiologies of major chronic diseases together with postulated nutritional involvement in the disease mechanisms.
 In addition, the module also reinforces for students the concept of nutrigenomics and the role of nutrition at the molecular level.